codigosh/Kashboard/README.md

 - **Built-in drag & drop grid** — written from scratch in native JS.
 No framework overhead, silky smooth on any device.
 - **Real dark/light mode** — dedicated color token sets per theme, not just a CSS filter.
 - **Go backend** — small memory footprint, concurrent by default.
 Runs fine on a Raspberry Pi.
+- **Peace of mind** - Backup and restore directly from the website.
 - **Single SQLite file** — your entire dashboard state in one portable file.
 Backup = `cp lastboard.db`.
 - **Guided setup wizard** — first run walks you through everything.
 Zero config files to touch.